Sidebar

 int

-Inserts a new column in the list view at the specified position, and returns the index of the new column.
+Inserts a new column in the list view at the specified index, and returns the index of the new column (or -1 on failure).

 SetDisplayOrder